YKul/acenet-training/README.md

 ## EXAMPLES

-The following is an example run of the program demonstrating all functions with valid inputs.
+The following is an example run of all program functions with inputs.

 ### ADD

-#### TASK

 ---------------------
 You are adding tasks.